HumanCompatibleAI/imitation/experiments/README.md

 ### Phase 1: Download RL (PPO2) expert policies.

-Models are saved in HuggingFace, and to work with these scripts should be downloaded to `data/expert_models/`.
-Environments to train with:
+Expert policies have been saved in HuggingFace, and to work with these scripts should be downloaded to `data/expert_models/`.
+Environments with pre-trained models:
 - [CartPole](https://huggingface.co/HumanCompatibleAI/ppo-seals-CartPole-v0)
 - [MountainCar](https://huggingface.co/HumanCompatibleAI/ppo-seals-MountainCar-v0)
 - [HalfCheetah](https://huggingface.co/HumanCompatibleAI/ppo-seals-HalfCheetah-v0)